corrode/corrode.github.io/content/blog/ugly/index.md

 Multiline environment variables exist, so instead of "parsing a single line," we should say "parsing a single key-value pair."
 For now, we will ignore multiline key-value pairs and assume that each line contains at most one key-value pair.
-However, the solution we are building here is extensible enough to handle multiline key-value pairs if we wanted to.
+However, the solution we are building here is extensible enough to handle multiline key-value pairs in the future.

 {% end %}